wolfol67755/06-annotations-reflection/README.md

 ```

 Gson makes use of annotations to enable you to map JSON keys to fields of your class.
-Have a look at the [docs](https://github.com/google/gson/blob/master/UserGuide.md) and complete the the model described in the following UML:
+Have a look at the [docs](https://github.com/google/gson/blob/master/UserGuide.md) and complete the model described in the following UML:

 ![Model spec](./assets/ModelSpec.svg)